LauraBalzer/Comparing_CRT_Methods/README.md

 The corresponding technical report is available at https://arxiv.org/abs/2110.09633.

-Questions and comments can be addressed to Laura at lbalzer@umass.edu.
+Questions and comments can be addressed to Laura at laura.balzer@berkeley.edu

 #-----#-----#-----

 sim1.R: code for Simulation Study I to compare common CRT estimators for their natural target of inference with an effect and under the null

-sim1_supp.R: code for Supplementary Approaches in Simulation Study I to compare TMLEs for estimation of the cluster- and indv-level when breaking and keeping the matches
+sim1_supp.R: code for Supplementary Approaches in Simulation Study I to compare TMLEs for estimation of the cluster- and indv-level with fewer clusters of smaller size + under the null

 sim2.R: code for Simulation Study 2 to compare TMLEs for estimation of the cluster- and indv-level effects with highly informative cluster size